SafeView™ Classic

 What device do you use to see the electrophoresis bands? | |

-We use both UV and LED transilluminators, our gel QC pictures in PCR department are taken with UV.
+We use both UV, Blue light and LED transilluminators.
+Our gel QC pictures are taken under UV illumination.

 |